AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/locate-submitted-requests.md

    >[!TIP]
    >
    >You cannot modify filters in the Submitted section of the Requests area.
-Additionally, there are no options to modify or change the view of the submitted requests list.

    <table style="table-layout:auto">
     <col>